NicolasBuehringer/uc3m_master_thesis/README.md

 ## 🚀 Key Engineering Features

-This repository represents a **production-grade refactoring** of the original research code, emphasizing modularity, reproducibility, and scalability.
+This repository is built on a **modular, production-oriented framework** designed for reproducibility and scalability in financial machine learning.

-- **🏗️ Modular Architecture**: The monolithic research code has been decoupled into distinct domains (`data`, `models`, `training`), ensuring strict separation of concerns and testability.
+- **🏗️ Modular Architecture**: The codebase is strictly decoupled into distinct domains (`data`, `models`, `training`), ensuring separation of concerns, easy extensibility, and robust testability.
-- **⚙️ Config-Driven Experiments**: Training runs are fully reproducible via centralized YAML configuration files.
-No more hardcoded hyperparameters.
+- **⚙️ Config-Driven Experiments**: Training runs are fully defined by centralized YAML configuration files, eliminating hardcoded hyperparameters and ensuring every experiment is strictly reproducible.
-- **📊 Professional Logging**: Integrated `logging` module replaces ad-hoc print statements, providing structured, readable logs for experiment tracking.
+- **📊 Professional Logging**: An integrated `logging` system provides structured, persistent tracking of experiments, metrics, and model states.
-- **⚡ CUDA-Optimized**: Data loaders and training loops are optimized for GPU acceleration, utilizing Mixed Precision (AMP) and pinned memory for maximum throughput.
+- **⚡ CUDA-Optimized**: Data pipelines and training loops are engineered for high-performance GPU acceleration, utilizing Mixed Precision (AMP) and pinned memory to maximize throughput during large-scale training.
-- **🛡️ Data Leakage Protection**: The preprocessing pipeline implements rigorous checks (e.g., removing overnight returns, strict day alignment) to ensure no future information leaks into the training set—a critical requirement for valid financial backtesting.
+- **🛡️ Data Leakage Protection**: The preprocessing pipeline implements rigorous validation (e.g., removing overnight returns, strict day alignment) to ensure no future information leaks into the training set—a critical requirement for valid financial backtesting.

 ---